Kimmix/KMMX-Web/lore/operation-ghost-lab.md

 The question is: what do I do with it?

+Also, I'm definitely stopping at that ramen place on Fifth Street first.
+My stomach is practically eating itself at this point.
+Three days of caffeine pills and determination isn't exactly a sustainable diet.
+I can already taste those perfect noodles, that rich broth...
+Wait, what was I doing out here again?
+Something about energy readings?

+Oh well, can't have been that important if I can't remember.
+Food first, mysterious scientific discoveries second.

 ---

 *Personal log, stellar cycle 127: The processing errors are intensifying, but the control algorithms are optimizing.
 I can maintain materialized objects for almost ten time-units now, and the dark energy drain is becoming manageable.*